 To mitigate against these main problems, you can do the following:

-- You can also ensure that the devices that do not require Wi-Fi all the time are disconnected.
+• You can also ensure that the devices that do not always require Wi-Fi are disconnected.
 This is because we may be having devices and applications that are using the internet while not in use by anyone.
-Tablets, smartphones, smart printers among other devices may be consuming the internet when not in use.
+Tablets, smartphones, and smart printers among other devices may be consuming the internet when not in use.

 Sometimes, one of the main causes of fast internet subscription but slow streaming is having outdated software, hardware, or even graphic card drivers.
 This may be on the router, streaming device, or laptop/ computer which you are using to stream.